BrrrinAlaska/Today-in-History/README.md

 Several add on paks are available at this time.
 It takes a lot of time to write a data pak.
 More data paks may be released over time.

+today.exe (main program, program settings, add custom events) todaysa.exe (stand alone that just displays the daily events for use in start up or timer routines)